EtheaDev/StyledComponents/README.md

 - Use "families" of predefined styles as in the WEB environment (e.g. Angular or Bootstrap)
 - Adapt to the colors of the VCL styles, keeping the shape of the button consistent
 - The appearance is identical in “Windows” mode or by applying VCL styles to the application

+Last, but not least, with **StyledTaskDialog** you can control appearance of your Message Dialogs in any aspect.
+Using Skia4Delphi you can also add animated Icons to your messages.

 …all available from the Delphi XE6 version (which allows the use of GDI+, used for button drawing).